dankelley/oce/cran-comments.md

-# Submission of 1.7-3

-* Version 1.7-3 adds new features, and addresses an issue pointed out by Kurt Hornik on 2022-05-09 relating to the encoding of a meteorological test file.

-# Submission of 1.7-2
+# Submission of oce 1.7-4

-Version 1.7-2 fixes a broken link (found upon submitting 1.7-1 to CRAN).

-Version 1.7-1 fixes a problem of comparing a `class()` result with a string (found upon submitting 1.7-0 to CRAN).

-Version 1.7-0 adds `read.ctd.aml()` and addresses three problems seen in CRAN checks of 1.6-0:

-1. Fix CRAN check warning about 2 uninitialized variables on r-devel-linux-x86_64-debian-gcc.
-(We thank K. Hornik, for an email dated 2022-03-16 notifying us about the problem.)
-2. Fix CRAN check error on r-devel-linux-x86_6-debian-clang, -fedora-clang and -fedora-gcc, relating to a byte-order-mark in a test file, which is evidently treated differently on different systems.
-3. Remove a kriging example because it causes problems on some CRAN check machines.
+This version changes an "akima" function call with an "interp" equivalent, satisfying a CRAN request communicated by B. Ripley on 2022-06-04.

+We request an exemption to the "10 minute rule".
+Oce is a large package that is slow to build and test.
+Even removing the tests and examples might not let us satisfy this limit, and doing so would significantly reduce the usefulness of the package to the oceanographic community.

 # Tests

 ## Local Tests

-Local MacOS-12.2(beta) R-4.1.3 CMD (BUILD, INSTALL, CHECK): no ERRORs, no WARNINGs, and 2 NOTEs, one naming the author the other reporting that sub-directories were of size of 1MB or more: R 3.0Mb, data 1.0Mb, doc 2.0Mb, and help 3.6Mb.
+Local MacOS-12.5(beta) R-4.2.0 CMD (BUILD, INSTALL, CHECK): no ERRORs, no WARNINGs, and 2 NOTEs, one naming the author the other reporting that sub-directories were of size of 1MB or more: R 3.0Mb, data 1.0Mb, doc 2.0Mb, and help 3.8Mb.

 ## Github R-CMD-check Action Tests